contentkingpins/mva-inbound-posting-form/dashboard/README.md

    - Connect your repository
    - Follow the setup wizard

+3. Add the API_KEY environment variable in the Amplify Console:
+   - Go to your app in the Amplify Console
+   - Navigate to "Environment variables"
+   - Add a variable named "API_KEY" with your actual API key value
+   - Save the changes and redeploy your application

-3. Amplify will automatically detect the `amplify.yml` configuration file and use it for deployment.
+4. Amplify will automatically detect the `amplify.yml` configuration file and use it for deployment.

-4. After deployment, update the CORS settings in your API Gateway to allow requests from your Amplify app domain.
+5. After deployment, update the CORS settings in your API Gateway to allow requests from your Amplify app domain.

 ## Deployment to S3 (Alternative)